rcorcs/rcorcs.github.io/blog/1_static_x_inline_keywords.md

 >
 >---

-Traditionally, compilers operator on a single translation unit at a time, i.e., a single source file and its expanded headers.
+Traditionally, compilers operate on a single translation unit at a time, i.e., a single source file and its expanded headers.
 Each translation unit is compiled into an object file, and then the linker is responsible for combining multiple object files into a single binary.
-Optimisations are applied within each translation unit during the compilation.
+Optimisations are then applied within each translation unit during compilation.
 See the figure below:

 <img src="figs/compilation-pipeline.svg" width="250">